Job Hunters: How to Spring Forward, Make Rain Happen!

 - The only three questions every resume needs to answer.
 Does your resume sell your strengths, fit and motivation to the organization you’re pitching?
 Not customizing your resume to serve the type of opportunity you’re seeking is like writing the same ad copy to sell food, wine or electronics.
 Customize your resume to the company you’re pitching.

-- It’s spring, do you know where your mentors and sponsors are?
+- It’s show-time, do you know where your mentors and sponsors are?
 Make sure you know the answer to that question by listing all the people you already know that could help you in your job hunt or career moves.
 Are they connectors, mentors or sponsors?
 Connectors can help you access information or introductions.
 Mentors guide and advise.
 Sponsors – the most valuable resources – are like your personal agents.
 Sponsors can be advocates and ambassadors for your candidacy.
 Identify, research and cultivate at least five sponsors.
 Work that list, contact them for informational interviews by phone or Skype, and persuade them to introduce you to potential hiring managers or clients.

 Spring forward, Make rain happen!